GUI Desktop Manual

 2. Configure Columns: Select which variables are the inputs (e.g., Flaw Size, Angle) and which is the output (the Signal Response).

-3. Run Diagnostics: The engine will evaluate the data against four rigorous statistical tests (Gap Ratio, R² Fit, Average CV, Peak CV).
+3. Run Diagnostics: The engine evaluates the data against five rigorous statistical tests:

-4. Remediation: If the data fails the coverage checks, the app will offer an Active Learning “Remediation” tool.
+6. Remediation: If the data fails the coverage or collinearity checks, the app will offer an Active Learning “Remediation” tool or highlight issues.
 Enter the number of new samples you want, and it will generate a targeted CSV of new coordinates specifically designed to fill the detected gaps and stabilize the model.

 3. Model Fit (Physics)